skalenetwork/node-cli/README.md

 Required options:

--   `--install-deps` - install docker and other dependencies
+-   `--install-deps` - install dependencies
 -   `--dry-run` - create only needed files and directories and don't create containers

 You should also specify the following environment variables: